Properly cooked plov: rice grains separate from each other, not mushy

 Directions (takes about 3 hours start to finish)

-4. Debone and cut up the lamb meat.
+3. Debone and cut up the lamb meat.
 Cut out the fat and bones, and keep aside.
 Chop the lamb meat into medium sized pieces.
-Leave a bit of meat on the bony pieces, as we’ll cook them, then top the plov with them, as you can see in the picture on the top of this page.

-5. Heat up the kazan and heat the oil.
+4. Heat up the kazan and heat the oil.
 Put the kazan on high heat.
-Once the kazan is hot, add a lot of vegetable oil to cover the bottom in a fairly deep layer, and wait a bit until the oil heats up.
-You must put a lot of oil or the plov will not cook correctly and/or burn!
-Having lots of oil will also help keep your rice oily and not stick together – very important in plov.
-Err on the side of too much, rather than too little oil.
+Once the kazan is hot, add vegetable oil to cover the bottom in a fairly deep layer, and wait a bit until the oil heats up.

 6. Fry the fat and bones and meaty bone pieces.
 Fry these pieces until they get to a nice golden-brown and you smell the aroma of lamb fat.
 Then remove them and keep the meat and bones aside (you can discard the fat pieces).
-This will flavor our oil, and give the plov the right taste.
+This will help to further flavor our oil.

 14. Let the water boil off.
 As the water boils, it should drop below the top of the rice.
 We want the water to be completely gone.